FriendliAI Secures $20M to Accelerate AI Inference Innovation — Read the Full Story

 • 2 min read

 So you're ready to delve into the exciting world of Retrieval-Augmented Generation (RAG)?
 While the possibilities are endless, choosing the right components can feel overwhelming.
-This blog post will equip you with the knowledge and code to confidently deploy RAG on LlamaIndex with Friendli Engine, known for its blazing-fast performance and cost-effectiveness.
+This blog post will equip you with the knowledge and code to confidently deploy RAG on LlamaIndex with Friendli Inference, known for its blazing-fast performance and cost-effectiveness.

 1. Setting Up Your Environment: